akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

 - The indexOf() array method returns the first index at which a given element can be found in the array, or -1 if the element is not present.

 - The forEach method is used to loop through an array and perform a function on each element of the array.

+- The filter method keeps only the elements of an array that satisfy the callback function passed to it:

+- createElement() is a DOM method you can use to dynamically create an element using JavaScript.
+To use createElement(), you call it, then pass in the tag name as a string:

+- The createTextNode() method is used to create a text node.
+To use it, you call it and pass in the text as a string:

+- element.id would set an id attribute, and element.ariaLabel would set an aria-label attribute.
+Both of them accept their values as a string